ubernostrum/django-flashpolicies/docs/policies.rst

    .. attribute:: xml_dom

-      A read-only property which returns an XML representation of this policy, as a :class:`~xml.dom.minidom.Document` object.
+      A read-only property which returns an XML representation of this policy, as an :class:`xml.dom.minidom.Document` object.

    .. method:: serialize()

-      Serialize this policy to UTF-8-encoded bytes (i.e., :class:`str`
-      on Python 2, :class:`bytes` on Python 3), suitable for serving over HTTP or writing to a file.
+      Serialize this policy to UTF-8-encoded bytes suitable for serving over HTTP or writing to a file.

       :rtype: :class:`bytes`